 - Tissue samples

 Solids can be monolithic (huge or massive e.g.– an ore) or particulate ( particle form).
 Sampling monolithic samples take more effort as the sample size is huge.
 For example, sampling a huge ore underground may be very difficult.
-If these solids are compact, then they can be sampled using various equipment like an auger, hand drill, chisel, shovel, post hole digger, etc.
+If these solids are compact, then they can be sampled using various equipment like an auger, hand drill, chisel, shovel, a post hole digger, etc.

 Sampling particulate solids is a comparatively easier process as these are dry and free-flowing.
 However even in particulate solids, if the bulk material is heterogeneous, there may be difficulty in sampling.
 In the case of samples having lumps, the entire sample is crushed to powder first using a grinder or a ball mill.
 Then the sampling is done by a powder thief tube.
 How does a powder thief work?
 Watch this video – https://youtu.be/GBkjMwauEzE